hongtaoh/hongtaoh.github.io/content/en/blog/2020-08-31-directory-tree.md

 alias tree="find . -print | sed -e 's;[^/]*/;|____;g;s;____|; |;g'"
 ```

 Save the change.
-Open a new `Terminal` using `Command + N`, `cd` to the folder of which you want to print a directory tree, and simply type `tree` in your `Terminal`.
+Open a new `Terminal` using `Command + N`, nagivate to the folder of which you want to print a directory tree using `cd`, and simply type `tree` in your `Terminal`.
 A directory tree should unfold itself.

 ## Reference
 1. [https://osxdaily.com/2016/09/09/view-folder-tree-terminal-mac-os-tree-equivalent/](https://osxdaily.com/2016/09/09/view-folder-tree-terminal-mac-os-tree-equivalent/)